 This book focuses on Australian students' engagement and learning in the Indo-Pacific through the New Colombo Plan (NCP), the Australian Government's flagship initiative for student mobility and public diplomacy.

 By analysing the experiences, tensions, and both individual and societal impacts of Australian student mobility to the Indo-Pacific, the book responds to the pressing need for more nuanced understandings of the short- and long-term effects of such study-abroad programs.
-It discusses critical issues including geopolitics, inequities in access, structural imbalances in Global North-South partnerships, and tensions shaped by neoliberal, postcolonial, and consumerist forces in study-abroad contexts.
-Drawing on a robust theoretical framework and a large-scale, multi-dimensional, and longitudinal research project, the book offers practical recommendations to strengthen student engagement and learning in the Indo-Pacific.
-It foregrounds diverse perspectives from students, alumni, host communities, academics, and mobility professionals.
+It also discusses critical issues including geopolitics, access and equity, structural imbalances in Global North-South partnerships, and tensions shaped by neoliberal, postcolonial, and consumerist forces in study-abroad contexts.
+Drawing on a robust theoretical framework and a large-scale, multi-dimensional, and longitudinal research project, the book offers practical recommendations to strengthen study-abroad student engagement and learning in the Indo-Pacific.
+The research foregrounds diverse perspectives from students, alumni, host communities, academics, mobility professionals and government representatives.

 Contents